-|"We connect service members, families, employers and communities to ensure the resilience of those who serve through Beyond the Yellow Ribbon."
+|"We connect service members, veterans, military families, employers and communities to ensure the resilience of those who serve."

-Since the first Yellow Ribbon Network was proclaimed in 2008, 95 networks encompassing more than 270 Minnesota communities have emerged.
+Since the first Yellow Ribbon Network was proclaimed in 2008, 97 networks in 216 cities and 25 counties have emerged in Minnesota.
 These self-sustaining networks strive to support the service members, veterans and military families â€“ of any age and from any era â€“ that reside in their area.
-In 2014 the Beyond the Yellow Ribbon program saw the cities of Cloquet, Cosmos, Crystal, Elko New Market, Flensburg, Genola, Golden Valley, New Hope, Pipestone, Redwood Falls and Robbinsdale join the effort.
+In 2015 the Beyond the Yellow Ribbon program saw the cities of Big Lake, Champlin, Montrose and Northfield join the effort.

 The Beyond the Yellow Ribbon program also recognizes Minnesota companies that make a commitment to supporting the service members, veterans and military families they employ.
 In 2015 the Minneapolis Community and Technical College, Mayo Clinic, Experis: A ManPowerGroup Company, The Goodman Group, Minnesota Department of Corrections, Hibbing Community College and Southeast Technical College were proclaimed, bringing the total number of Yellow Ribbon Companies to 48.